African American Studies

 An interdisciplinary survey course that introduces the discipline through the examination of the African Diaspora and impact on the Americas.
 The course focuses on the movement, conditions and experiences that shaped the development of the African American Society.
 Fulfills Arts & Sciences diversity requirement.
 Satisfies a certificate requirement.
 Crosslisted with Honors - AAM-200-01H

-22004 AAM-201-01 Contemporary Black America
+20004 AAM-201-01 Contemporary Black America

-Tuesday & Thursday 2:15PM-3:30PM Instructor: Smith
+Tuesday & Thursday 2:15PM-3:30PM Instructor: Laird

 A study into the current issues and problems facing and impacting African American society from the 1960's through today.
 This course also examines the present leadership in Black America and delves into a treatment of future directions and problems facing the society.
 Fulfills diversity requirement.
 Satisfies certificate requirement.
 Crosslisted with Honors - AAM-201-01H

 Wednesday 2:10PM-4:40PM Instructor: TBA

 Intergroup Dialogue courses provide structured, sustained, and facilitated face-to-face meetings for people from different and often conflicted social identity groups.
 These encounters are designed to offer an open and inclusive space where participants can foster a deeper understanding of diversity and social justice issues through experiential activities, pedagogical interventions, individual and small group reflections, and intergroup dialogues.
 Each IGD class meets once a week for 3 hours over the span of an entire semester.
 Each group will typically have 12-14 participants with equal identity dynamics.
 Students will spend the semester discussing, thinking, reading, and writing about issues relating to gender.
 Crosslisted with CMM 230-01.